 How Feuds Blocked and Shaped Alliances

 The constant undercurrent of feuds made large-scale alliance building precarious.
 A chieftain who had lost family members to a rival tribe could never fully trust that tribe in a coalition.
 Even if an agreement was reached, the memory of a slaying could resurface in a moment of crisis, leading to betrayal.
 Charlemagne exploited this expertly.
 He would make peace with one Saxon tribe (e.g., the Ostphalians) by offering gifts and recognition, while supporting their feuds against other Saxon groups.
 By fostering internal divisions, he prevented the Saxons from uniting against him.
+The Frankish strategy of "divide and rule" was not an innovation but a refinement of existing Saxon practices; chieftains had long leveraged feuds to weaken rivals and then brought in outside allies to finish the job.

 The Cycle of Vengeance and Reconciliation

 The Saxon legal system itself recognized the need to break the cycle.
 The Lex Saxonum, codified by Charlemagne after the conquest, attempted to regulate feuds by imposing wergild tariffs and limiting the right to feud to specific circumstances.
 But earlier, the Saxons had their own mechanisms: mediators (often pagan priests or respected elders) could negotiate a sühne (atonement) that included both payment and ritual public reconciliation.
 Such settlements were fragile, however, and often only delayed the next round.
+The Church later tried to impose the pax Dei (Peace of God) on Saxon territories, but older habits died hard.

 A classic historical pattern illustrates this interplay: a murder sparks a feud between two kin groups (A and B).
 Group A launches a raid, killing several of B's men.
 Group B retaliates, burning a village.
 After years of losses, a third group C, which is allied to both through marriage, brokers a truce.
 Group C uses its influence to get both sides to accept wergild.
 Peace holds for a decade.
 Then a new incident—a stolen horse, a public insult—reignites the feud.
 Group C, now itself embroiled in a dispute with a Frankish count, cannot mediate.
 The feud spreads to involve other tribes, and soon a larger regional conflict emerges.
 This is not mere chaos; it is the system through which Saxon society regulated power, honor, and resource distribution.
+The constant threat of feud kept chieftains accountable to their kin and prevented the emergence of a despotic king—a check on power that persisted even after the Saxon Duchy was absorbed into the Ottoman Empire.

 Case Study: The Saxon Wars (772–804)

 The most documented example of this interplay is the Saxon Wars against Charlemagne.
 Initially, the Saxons were deeply divided by internal feuds.
 Charlemagne's campaigns, including the destruction of the Irminsul in 772, were brutal but strategic.
 He would defeat one tribe, demand hostages, and install a loyal chieftain.
 This action would destabilize the local power balance, as the new chieftain often had personal enemies from earlier feuds.
 The result was a series of uprisings—in 774, 775, 778, 782, and 793—each time driven by different combinations of tribes.
-Widukind, a Westphalian, united many tribes in 782 by appealing to both anti-Frankish sentiment and the desire to avenge earlier Frankish atrocities (such as the massacre at Verden).
+Widukind, a Westphalian, united many tribes in 782 by appealing to both anti-Frankish sentiment and the desire to avenge earlier Frankish atrocities (such as the massacre at Verden, where Charlemagne ordered the execution of 4,500 Saxon captives).
 His alliance was remarkable in its scope, but it was held together by the promise of revenge and the shared hatred of a common enemy, not by deep trust.
 When Widukind eventually surrendered and accepted baptism in 785, his coalition collapsed because the personal feud between him and Charlemagne was resolved, removing the unifying cause.
 The subsequent fragmentation allowed Charlemagne to conquer the Saxons piecemeal.

 Conclusion: The Legacy of Feuds and Alliances